Lütfi Kırdar: Early years and professional career

 Lütfi Kırdar was born 1887 in his native city of Kirkuk (then the Ottoman Empire) to the prominent Turkmen Kirdar family.
 After finishing primary and secondary education in his hometown, he graduated from high school in Baghdad, Ottoman Empire.
 In 1908, he went to Istanbul to study medicine at Istanbul University.

 He interrupted his university education and entered the army when the Balkan Wars (1912–1913) outbroke.
 After the war, he resumed his university education and graduated in 1917 as a physician.
 He began his profession in Najaf (today in Iraq).
 During World War I (1914-1918), he joined the army again.

 After the World War I, he returned to medicine serving in the Turkish Red Crescent.
 Having met Mustafa Kemal Atatürk during the Erzurum Congress (1919), he subsequently participated at the Turkish War of Independence (1919–1923) as the leader of military medical service.
 For his contributions, he was later awarded with the Medal of Independence.

 Following the proclamation of the Republic in 1923, Lütfi Kırdar conducted special studies on ophthalmology in Vienna, Austria and Munich, Germany.
-Returned home in 1924, he became Director of Health in Izmir.
-In 1933, Lütfi Kırdar took the post of an ophthalmologist at the State Hospital in Izmir.
+Returned home in 1924, he became Director of Health in İzmir.
+In 1933, Lütfi Kırdar took the post of an ophthalmologist at the State Hospital in İzmir.